Konjuhi/ai-assistance/README.md

 ## Project Structure
 The project follows a clean architecture approach and is structured into three main layers:

-1. **Data Layer:** Responsible for data-related tasks like accessing the APIs, databases, and mapping data models.
+1. **Data Layer:** Responsible for data-related tasks like accessing the APIs, Firebase Firestore, and mapping data models.
     - `/data/datasources/`
     - `/data/repositories/`